Circle of One: History

 After a successful collaboration with Tears for Fears on their 1989 album The Seeds of Love, Adams was offered a record deal of her own with Tears for Fears then-label Fontana Records.
 Produced by Tears for Fears' Roland Orzabal with Dave Bascombe, the album was initially unsuccessful (peaking at no.49 in the UK) as were the first two singles "Rhythm of Life" and "Circle of One".
 However, Adams had a hit in early 1991 with the third single from the album, her cover of Brenda Russell's "Get Here," which peaked at #4 in the UK Singles Chart and #5 on the US Billboard Hot 100.
 The album, which had received considerable critical acclaim, was re-released with two additional tracks and re-entered the UK Albums Chart at no.1 and made the Top 20 of the US Billboard 200.
-It was certified Gold in both the UK and the US and received two Grammy nominations.
+It was certified Gold in both the UK and the US.
 "Rhythm of Life" was actually released as a single four times in the UK (twice in 1990, and again in 1991 as a double A-side with the track "You've Got To Give Me Room").
 Each time, it missed the Top 40 until a remix of the track was released in late 1995 which peaked at no.38.
+In 1992, "Get Here" was nominated for Best Female Pop Vocal Performance at the 34th Annual Grammy Awards.

 An expanded double CD reissue was released in 2018 via Caroline International.